Auditing vs. Assurance Services: Is There a Difference?

 Although the processes are largely interrelated, there are apparent differences.
 The distinctions lie in their nature, purpose, use and scope.
 Additionally, the people who perform audit and assurance services may differ in some ways.

 Because both services are integral to business operations, it’s essential to compare them and answer some commonly asked questions.
-Learn about their similarities and differences and why both are important for your small business or nonprofit.
+Learn about their similarities and differences and why both are important for your small business or nonprofit organization.

 What Is an Audit?